 Typically located along arterial streets and shown in red on the 2019 Bike/Ped map , these portions of the road are reserved exclusively for bike travel.

 Learn about walking in Boulder, our miles of pedestrian-friendly travel routes and your rights and responsibilities as a pedestrian.

 With 300 days of sunshine, miles of bikeways, and an active culture, biking is one of the best ways to get around Boulder.

 RTD owns and operates a fleet of buses that transport passengers throughout Boulder and connect with regional bus routes in other cities.

 GO Boulder offers a variety of resources to help safely complete trips on bike, foot or bus.
 Includes carpools, vanpools and car sharing.

-Web page for GO Boulder plans, programs and news in 2013 and moving forward.
+Web page for GO Boulder plans, programs and news and moving forward.